skip to Main Content

 CCTV

-BCFE, as a constituent college of City of Dublin ETB, is bound by its CCTV Policy.
-This policy supplements the CCTV privacy notice in BCFE and the City of Dublin ETB Data Protection Policy.
+Ballyfermot Road Southwest Campus, as a constituent college of City of Dublin ETB, is bound by its CCTV Policy.
+This policy supplements the CCTV privacy notice in the college and the City of Dublin ETB Data Protection Policy.
 This policy outlines the reasons why CCTV is used and what CCTV data is collected.

 CCTV policy document